 HE: Did you face any adversity as an Afro-Latino designer making your way in the industry?

-HE: What are you working on right now and what can we expet from you in this upcoming year?
+What are you working on right now and what can we expect from you in this upcoming year?

 We just showed our ESosa Fall 2015 collection at Mercedes Benz Fashion Week at New York’s Lincoln Center.
 I have also been working on designing the costumes for the New York Spring Spectacular 2015 at Radio City, starring the Rockettes.
 Coming up, I am doing costume design for the 2015 debut of the Broadway show “ON YOUR FEET: The story of Emilio and Gloria Estefan.”